Come brave the future with us

 Recruitment process

 The recruitment process is slightly different for internships and permanent positions.
-For permanent positions the process consists of several rounds of interviews, depending on the background of the candidate and the position applied for.
-The following description provides more detail on what the process for internships typically looks like:
+The following description provides more details on what the process for internships typically looks like.
+For permanent positions, the process consists of several rounds of interviews, depending on the background of the candidate and the position applied for.

 Application

-In your application, you are expected not only to convince that you have what it takes to be a strategy consultant, but also that you are a good fit with August.
+In your application, you are expected to convince us that you have the motivation and capabilities to become a strategy consultant, and that you are a good fit with August.
 For detailed information on how to apply, please visit the “How to apply” section above.

 1st round interviews

-The first round consists of two interviews with the objective of testing your ability and motivation to become a strategy consultant and the mutual fit between you and August.
-At this stage, you will also get the chance to solve at least one business case (for more details about case solving, see section “Preparation tips for a case interview” below).
+The first round consists of two interviews which aim to test your ability and motivation to become a strategy consultant and the mutual fit between you and August.
+At this stage, you will get to solve at least one business case (for more details about case solving, see section “Preparation tips for a case interview” below).

 2nd round interviews